Rich in History

 25–61 miles, a few hills

-Today is a cyclist's delight!
+Today is a cyclist’s delight!
 The Virginia Capitals Trail is a 51 mile, beautifully paved, dedicated bike path traversing the distance from Jamestown to downtown Richmond.
 On the way, it passes woods, farms, historic sites, parks and a quaint county courthouse.
 As it approaches downtown, the trail slips through a newly revitalized area where we will enjoy lunch and savor the ride.
-It is just a mile or two further to our hotel for the final night, located in Richmond's historic Shockhoe Slip neighborhood.
+It is just a mile or two further to our hotel for the final night, located in Richmond’s historic Shockoe Slip neighborhood.
 Our final dinner together will be at a fantastic Richmond eatery.

 Day 6